docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 The quick brown fox jumps over the lazy dog

-{/if} ``` Custom transitions receive an `options` object with `direction` (`in`, `out`, or `both`). ## Events Transition elements dispatch these events: - `introstart` - `introend` - `outrostart` - `outroend` ```svelte {#if visible}
+{/if} ``` ## Transition Events Elements with transitions dispatch these events: - `introstart` - `introend` - `outrostart` - `outroend` ```svelte {#if visible}

 (status = 'intro started')} onoutrostart={() => (status = 'outro started')} onintroend={() => (status = 'intro ended')} onoutroend={() => (status = 'outro ended')} > Flies in and out